cordelll/StudyBodyApp/README.md

 ------------
 <img src="screenshots/StudyBody2.png" height="150" alt="Screenshot"/>

-StudyBody was my Bachelor thesis work.
-It is based on Google's BluetoothLeGatt project ([Bluetooth LE API][1])
+To reach the goals of this Bchelor degree thesis work was essential to have a real-time heart rate data from a user transmitting into a mobile phone app.
+All phones with operating system starting from Android 4.3 (API Level 18) have support for Bluetooth Low Energy (BLE) that allows to discover devices and retrieve data from them.
+Most importantly, the power consumption of BLE is very low, so communication with the heart rate sensor can last for much longer than via normal Bluetooth.
+The heart rate sensor used in this project is Polar H7 Heart Rate Sensor developed by Finnish company [Polar][2].

-The app was tested on huawei honor device together with heart rate sensor - Polar H7 Heart Rate Sensor developed by Finnish company [Polar][2].
+Due to the deadlines I was in a hurry to write the thesis paper, so the code looks pretty messy and not everywhere commented.

 [1]:https://developer.android.com/reference/android/bluetooth/BluetoothGatt.html
 [2]:http://www.polar.com/en/products/accessories/H7_heart_rate_sensor